My Journey into Robotics

 At HEBI Robotics, I've worked on a range of projects from designing a monocular visual odometry system for feature-sparse environments, to developing a modular, multi-arm mobile robot with reconfigurable tooling for soil characteristic analysis.

-I also built a physics-based simulation environment using MuJoCo, emulating HEBI modules as virtual actuators on the network.
+I also built a MuJoCo plugin, emulating the physical HEBI modules as virtual actuators on the network.
 This allows users to run the exact same control code in both simulation and on real hardware, making it easier to test, iterate, and deploy algorithms safely.
+Check out this demo video to see it in action.

-Beyond that, I lead the development of our open-source HEBI ROS 2 APIs, making sure our tools are accessible, robust, and developer-friendly.
+Beyond that, I lead the development of our open-source HEBI ROS 2 APIs with support for ROS 2 Control and MoveIt!, making sure our tools are accessible, robust, and developer-friendly across the ROS landscape.

 Before HEBI, during my time at CMU, I worked on several exciting projects including a lunar-terrain excavation robot as part of my year-long capstone.
 I also built an autonomy stack for Roboracer (formerly F1Tenth — small racecars, serious autonomy problems) and researched learning-based motion planning for off-road vehicles using self-supervised techniques.